Rapper arrested, 28 people hurt in Arkansas club shooting

 - Police say the shooting is not terrorism-related

-At least 28 people were injured early Saturday morning during the shooting at the Power Ultra Lounge in Little Rock where Hampton performed Saturday.
+US Marshal Cliff LaBarge initially had said Hampton was arrested on a charge of aggravated assault with a weapon in connection with the shooting at Power Ultra Lounge in Little Rock.

+LaBarge later clarified that statement to say that Hampton was arrested on an unrelated gun charge out of Forrest City, Arkansas.

-Several agencies including US Marshals, FBI and ATF were involved in the arrest, said LaBarge.
+Several agencies including US Marshals, FBI and ATF were involved in the arrest, which occurred outside of a nightclub in Birmingham, Alabama, said LaBarge.

-It was unclear if the rapper will be extradited to Arkansas.
+It is unclear if the rapper will be extradited to Arkansas.

 Gang activity suspected

-Of the injured, all but three were shot, and the others suffered related injuries.
+Of the injured in the Power Ultra Lounge shooting, all but three had gunshot wounds, and the others suffered related injuries.
 Two people are listed in critical condition, Police Chief Kenton Buckner said Saturday afternoon, and the others had non-life-threatening injuries.

 Victims ranged in age from 16 to 35, he said.